Functions on Irreducible Components of the Emerton-Gee Stack: Irreducible components of the Emerton-Gee stack

 \subsection{Affine flag varieties}

 Our affine flag varieties are defined in terms of the following functors on $\mathbb{F}$-algebras.
 Some of them will not appear until Appendix \ref{demazure-resolutions}, but for convenience we list them all here.
+Let $R$ be an $\mathbb F$-algebra.

 The affine flag variety $\Fl$ is defined as the fpqc quotient sheaf $\Fl \defeq I \backslash L \GL_n$.
 Similarly, we define $\widetilde{\Fl} \defeq I_1 \backslash L \GL_n$.
 Since $I = I_1 \rtimes T$ it follows that $\widetilde{\Fl} \to {\Fl}$ is a $T$-torsor, where $T$ acts by left translation.